lbechberger/LearningPsychologicalSpaces/Shapes/README.md

 ### Preprocessing

-In order to make the original data processible by our scripts, please run the script `preprocess.py` as follows:
+In order to make the original data processible by our scripts, please run the script `preprocess.py` as follows from the project's root directory:
 ```
-python preprocess.py path/to/within.csv path/to/within_between.csv path/to/output.pickle
+python mds/preprocess.py path/to/within.csv path/to/within_between.csv path/to/output.pickle
 ```

 The file `within.csv` contains within category similarity judments, the file `within_between.csv` contains similarity ratings both within and between categories.
 All of these similarity ratings are based on shape similarity only (participants were explicitly asked to not consider *conceptual* similarity).